tarwn/lessthandot-hugo/blogs/content/posts/2009-04-06-simple-advice-for-choosing-an-esb.md

 There are others (e.g. Apache FUSE), though I'll save the details for another day – check out the above and see how it may suit your needs.

 **The second point** is the question of whether you are really doing pure SOA or not, or whether you're either doing application integration (not too dissimilar in objective, but different in concept) or just 'web services'.
-Have a think about that… what exactly is SOA to you?
+Have a think about that... what exactly is SOA to you?
 And do you think everyone else thinks the same?
-Feel free to post your thoughts below…
+Feel free to post your thoughts below...

 _The full Q&A from linkedin here:_